tromey/emacs-ffi/README.md

   ARGS are the arguments to pass to FUNCTION.

 * `(ffi--mem-ref POINTER SIZE)`.
 Read SIZE bytes of memory starting at POINTER.
-The bytes are returned in a unibyte string.
+Currently, the bytes are returned in a vector, one element per byte.
+(This might change if there is a handy way to make a unibyte string from the module API.)
 This can be useful in conjunction with the `bindat` package for unpacking C structures.

-* `(ffi--mem-set POINTER STRING)`.
-Copy the contents of STRING to the memory at POINTER.
+* `(ffi--mem-set POINTER VECTOR)`.
+Copy the contents of VECTOR to the memory at POINTER.
+Each element of the vector must be an integer;
+  the low eight bits are used as the bytes to write to successive memory locations.
+Note that this might write partially before failing if some element of the vector is not an integer.

 * `(ffi--pointer+ POINTER NUMBER)`.
 Pointer math in Lisp.

 # Partial To-Do List

-* Use the module API properly and avoid things like the `CHECK_VECTOR` calls.
-Some of these don't actually work on failure because Emacs doesn't use `-export-dynamic`.

 * Add nice support for varargs calls.
 The main issue is that the types have to be described at each call, and it would be good to